29 DANGER

 4) 6 in 4th throw

-a) A cup a drink and plate.
+a) A cup, a drink, and plate.

 Put in a container and hauled in through the window.